reneeh3/is477/StatusReport.md

 Another issue I fixed was the messy date column.
 I extracted the first year listed and created a new column with it.
 I did the same with the `dateacquired` column.

 Additionally, I standardized the nationalities by grouping them with a nationality map and creating a function to replace things like "UK," "Welsh," etc into just "British or "U.S.," "United States," etc., into just "American."
 There were more like "Soviet" and "Russia", or East/West Germany, when referring to pre-war countries.
 For these cases, I simplified it into just the current, modern-day name/country in that location.
 I understand that causes the dataset to lose some of the nuances of historical countries; however, we want to just look at the broader geographic patterns, so making it more simplified and consistent aligns with our goals, even with the downside of data loss.
+There were also input errors.
+For example, one of the artists was listed as "  Japanese) (Japanese," so cleaning this up to be just "Japanese" was important.

 After merging the datasets, I also removed invalid rows that were missing key artwork identifiers and duplicate rows.
 Most of the duplicate rows were the `NAN` values with "New York City Transit Authority" as the title mentioned before, so there was no worry of important information being lost.
 The final result was a cleaned dataset, which is now ready for the next step of analysis.